 In refugee camps and crowded homes or neighbourhoods, there is nowhere to self-isolate.
 Many people already lack clean water and soap.
 They have limited access to medical care or reliable information.

 Lockdowns have forced workers to return to rural villages without pay or food and often on foot.
 Others cannot reach their fields or have no work at all.
+Food rations are not being distributed to everyone.

 In many countries, health systems are weak and medical treatment expensive.
 The poorest people are likely to be the most vulnerable.
 Our partners are already working with them and are preparing to distribute food, health information and protection, and comfort.